Financial Services, Technology & Software

 - Second Harvest Food Bank of Northwest North Carolina, 2020 Capital Campaign, Captain

 - Sedona Conference, Member (Working Groups 1 and 6)

 - 12th State Forum, Charter Member

-- Winston-Salem Arts Council, Campaign Cabinet Member
+- Winston-Salem Arts Council, Former Campaign Cabinet Member

 - Winston-Salem Chamber of Commerce, Government Affairs Council, Former Member

-- Winston-Salem Volunteer Council, Kilpatrick Townsend, Member
+- Winston-Salem Volunteer Council, Kilpatrick Townsend, Chair

 - Emory University School of Law, J.D.
 (2005)